Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-U2 MTV is a popular chain of MTV bars, with a couple locations in Ximending and elsewhere in Taipei.
-See more information about Ximending below (#31), or my article on 25 unusual things to do in Ximending.
+U2 MTV is a popular chain of MTV bars, with a couple locations in Ximending (#37) and elsewhere in Taipei.

 Like Huashan Creative Arts Park (#7 above), Songshan Cultural and Creative Park (松山文創園區) is a large arts space that makes use of abandoned buildings from the past, in this case a former tobacco factory.

-There is a large outdoor area and pond for strolling around, while Eslite Spectrum Songyan Store contains an Eslite bookstore (see #19 above) and a branch of the award winning Taiwanese bakery Wu Pao Chun.
+There is a large outdoor area and pond for strolling around, while Eslite Spectrum Songyan Store contains an Eslite bookstore (the most famous bookstore chain in Taipei, known for its beautiful interior design) and a branch of the award winning Taiwanese bakery Wu Pao Chun.
 Various buildings on the grounds also regularly host art and design-related exhibitions and events.